 her-people was a bright light during the month of February.
 Getting to connect with other women in a casual way gave me the motivation to get out of the house during a month of hibernation.
 All around, such a positive experience.

 her-people provides an avenue for women living busy, professional lives to unwind during the week in a comfortable, friendly and loving environment.
 It often felt like a supportive/therapeutic setting where like-minded women from different walks of life can connect and create a sense of community.

 After setting a goal of getting back in touch with my artistic side, her-people slid into my Instagram feed and I was sold.
 Would definitely recommend to any women looking to create more + connect with women in Toronto.

 This was the cutest experience I've had in a while!
 I don't know a better word.
 A curated experience for women to gather around, do something creative, chat about life while drinking tea and eating chocolate.
 I looked forward to it each week.

-Join us on Wednesdays or Thursdays in Downtown Toronto in June.
-Make meaningful connections with 15 like-minded women, while exploring Plants & Gardening, Candle Making & Essential Oil Rollerball Perfume DIY, Introduction to Flat Lay Photography (smartphone or DSLR) + a her-pages book club discussion.
+Join us on weekly in SoHo, New York City.
+Make meaningful connections with 15 like-minded women, while exploring an Introduction to Watercoloring, Jewellery-Making DIY, Introduction to Brush Lettering + a her-pages book club discussion.
 All supplies & materials included.$195

-Living busy lives in the city, we’ve spent the last few years attending women events, various creative classes, book clubs, the list goes on.
-As it turns out, we realized we weren’t alone.
-This inherent desire to find like-minded people and explore our creativity left us wondering - can we achieve both in a more meaningful way?
+Spending the last decade in the fast-paced world of tech, we connected over a mutual desire to... disconnect.
+Disconnect from work to workshops.
+From clicks to steps.
+From reviews to real-people.
+In our search, we realized that we weren’t alone.
+Our inherent desire to meet people and explore offline left us wondering - can we achieve both in a more meaningful way?
 These conversations became the seed of an idea that has since turned into her-people.